wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 ---
-title: "Linked List"
+title: 'Linked List'
-description: "A linked list is a linear data structure that consists of nodes.
-Each node stores some data as well as the address of the next node."
+description: 'A linked list is a linear data structure that consists of nodes.
+Each node stores some data as well as the address of the next node.'
 hide_table_of_contents: false
 keywords:
   - leetcode